tarwn/lessthandot-hugo/blogs/content/posts/2014-12-01-using-selenium-for-view-testing-with-knockout-and-requirejs.md

 ## Conclusions

 This turned out to be a pretty nice little experiment.
-I wouldn&#8217;t use any of these methods for a production test suite as they are now, but they definitely have promise and I&#8217;ll certainly be trying out some more things with that Nancy setup.
+I wouldn't use any of these methods for a production test suite as they are now, but they definitely have promise and I'll certainly be trying out some more things with that Nancy setup.

 Switching from a full integration focus to more of a View focus did make things faster, but not to the degree I had hoped.
 I intend to spend some further thought on how to turn the dial up further without making this really painful to maintain.